CanonicalLtd/maas-docs/en/contributing.md

 [img__enable-fire-alarm]: ../media/installconfig-networking-dhcp__enable-fire-alarm.png
 ```

-If the image is not of the MAAS web UI then simply omit the version part (e.g.
+If the image is not of the MAAS web UI then simply omit the version part, like
-do not include '2.1\_' anywhere in the above).
+in the second image above.

 **Important**: All branch series use the same central location for images
 (`media`).
 You must therefore be very careful when renaming or removing an